jithuchandra438/jithendra/README.md

+Web page
-It is just an  basic sample Report of Web page I delevoped using HTML,CSS And JavaScript
+* It is just an  basic sample project of Web page.
+* I delevoped using HTML
+* CSS
+* JavaScript